 Preferred Medication Lists.
 The Moda Health Preferred Medication List is available on myModa.
-It provides information about the coverage of commonly prescribed medications and is not an all inclusive list of covered products New FDA approved medications are subject to review and may be subject to additional coverage parameters, requirements, or limits established by Moda Health.
-Medications that are new to the market are not covered until reviewed by the Moda Health Pharmacy and Therapeutics Committee.
+It provides information about the coverage of commonly prescribed medications and is not an all inclusive list of covered products.
+Medications that are new to the market and new FDA approved medications are subject to review and may be subject to additional coverage parameters, requirements, or limits established by Moda Health.

 Note: The preferred medication list and the tiering of medications are subject to change and will be periodically updated.
+A prescription price check tool is available on myModa under the Pharmacy tab.
 Members with any questions regarding coverage should contact Customer Service.